MyBitsStudio/sol-rpc-basic/README.md

 > getBalance (long) - Retrieves Lamports balance of PublicKey
 > latestBlockHash (string) - Retrieves lastes blockchash
 > extendedBlockhash (JsonObject) - Extended information of blockhash
+> getBlockHeight (long) - Gets the current height of the block
+> getBlockHeightFinal** (long) - Gets the current height of the block under Finalized commitment
 > firstAvailableBlock (long) - Gets the first available block slot
 > health (string) - Displays the health of the RPC
 > getSignatureStatuses (JsonArray) - An array of confirmation statuses of signatures